 Some people end up only needing treatment with braces or Invisalign for about a year or a year-and-a-half.
 Others end up needing treatment for three years.
 The American Association of Orthodontics says that the average length of treatment time for all patients is about 22 months.
 So why do treatment times vary so widely?

 How much adjustment and the type of adjustment can play a major role in the amount of time that an orthodontic treatment requires.
 For example, if a patient needs just minor shifting of the teeth, they may only need treatment with braces or Invisalign for a year.
 If multiple teeth need to make a major migration, it’s going to take longer.
 Sometimes it will take much longer.
 It may sound like a cliche, but it’s very true: Every patient is unique.
-That’s why we come up with an individualized treatment plan and recommendation for every patient at Reddick Orthodontics.
+That’s why we come up with an individualized treatment plan and recommendation for every patient at Melbourne Orthodontics.

 Sometimes an adjustment needs to be made to a patient’s bite.
 If they have a cross-bite or an over/underbite, treatment time will generally take much longer than simply straightening the teeth.
 Adjustments need to be made to the jaw and the teeth in these cases.
 The more things that need to be shifted around, and the amount of shifting, will always play a role in the patient’s treatment time.